Kenneth T. Lamneck Sells 2,000 Shares of Insight Enterprises, Inc. (NASDAQ:NSIT) Stock

-Insight Enterprises, Inc. (NASDAQ:NSIT) CEO Kenneth T. Lamneck sold 2,000 shares of the company’s stock in a transaction dated Wednesday, November 24th.
-The shares were sold at an average price of $102.17, for a total value of $204,340.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Insight Enterprises, Inc. (NASDAQ:NSIT) CEO Kenneth T. Lamneck sold 2,000 shares of the business’s stock in a transaction dated Friday, November 19th.
+The stock was sold at an average price of $103.59, for a total value of $207,180.00.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.

 Kenneth T. Lamneck also recently made the following trade(s):